m-kasahr/gobb_analyzer/README.md

 to standard out.
 Type `?
 Enter` to see help messages.
 For details about `gobb_inspect`, refer to the document `gobb_inspect.1.md`.

 `gobb_inspect` displays colored pieces using escape sequences.
-Note that Command Prompt and PowerShell support escape sequences, but they are disabled by default.
+On Windows, Command Prompt and PowerShell support escape sequences, but they are disabled by default.
 If you would like to make Command Prompt and PowerShell recognize escape sequences, set the registory

     HKEY_CURRENT_USER\Console\VirtualTerminalLevel